swiftlang/swift/docs/HowToGuides/GettingStarted.md

    Detailed branching information, including names for release branches, can be found in [Branches.md](/docs/Branches.md).

-**Note:**
+> **Note**
-The commands used in the rest of this guide assumes that the absolute path to your working directory is something like `/path/to/swift-project/swift`.
+> The commands used in the rest of this guide assumes that the absolute path
+> to your working directory is something like `/path/to/swift-project/swift`.
-Double-check that running `pwd` prints a path ending with `swift`.
+> Double-check that running `pwd` prints a path ending with `swift`.

 [uploaded your SSH keys to GitHub]: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/